 Getting your stories published on websites can cause problems if you try later to sell the story to print.
 When print magazine editors see your story online, they won’t want it.
 They prefer original material.
 That’s why they pay you for the article.

 If it’s already posted online it’s not original anymore.
-Why would an editor want to pay you for content that is already available for free?
+Why would an editor want to pay you for content that is available for free online?

-By getting your story published online, you lose revenue and the prestige of a print byline.
-Selling articles exclusively to print media first is important.
+By publishing your story online, you stand to lose revenue and the prestige of a print byline.
+Selling articles first to print media is important.

 Go after the bigger fish first.
 Send your queries to print magazines before you consider putting anything online.